Link Search Menu Expand Document Documentation Menu

 17

-Example 6: Wildcards
+Example 6: Using wildcards

 The following queries demonstrate wildcard pattern matching.
 In wildcard patterns, * matches zero or more characters, while ? matches exactly one character.